KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Note that the ***hidden `<canvas>` elements*** that SC generates as part of its work are just normal `<canvas>` elements, created using the browser's `document.createElement('canvas')` function.
 It is because of this reliance on access to the `document` object (alongside a number of other things such as the SC event system requiring access to the web page DOM) that SC is limited, *by design*, to work only in the frontend browser.
 + SC has not been designed to run in [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and makes no use of web worker code in any part of its code base.
 The same goes for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
 + SC deliberately avoids the [OffscreenCanvas API](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) as testing over the years has failed to demonstrate any significant speed/efficiency improvements for SC's specific requirements.
 + SC does not include any code to help it run successfully on the server side, or in native apps.
-Honestly, if dev-users want a graphics generator to run on the server, their best bet is to look at something like [Skia](https://skia.org/) (which has bindings for the [Rust](https://crates.io/crates/skia-safe), [Java](https://github.com/JetBrains/skija), [Scala](https://github.com/nornagon/scanvas), [Python](https://pypi.org/project/skia-python/), etc languages), or alternatively [Cairo](https://www.cairographics.org/), to create graphical output for downloading or streaming to the front end.
+Honestly, if dev-users want a graphics generator to run on the server, their best bet is to look at something like [Skia](https://skia.org/) (which has bindings for the [Rust](https://crates.io/crates/skia-safe), [Java](https://github.com/JetBrains/skija), [Scala](https://github.com/nornagon/scanvas), [Python](https://pypi.org/project/skia-python/), etc languages), or alternatively [Cairo](https://www.cairographics.org/), to create graphical output for downloading or streaming to the frontend.

 ### Types of Cell objects
 SC uses hidden `<canvas>` elements for a variety of different purposes, and codes them up in different ways: